chiarabarbieri/SNPs_HumanOrigins_Recipes/ADMIXTURE/CommandsAdmixture.md

 *note*: commands adapted from an original script by Irina Pugach. see [Pugach et al. 2018](https://academic.oup.com/mbe/advance-article/doi/10.1093/molbev/msx333/4782510) for more inputs on Admixture analysis, and other analysis with SNP chip datasets.

-Admixture is a software that works as Structure, but with faster computation.
+ADMIXTURE is a software that works as Structure, but with faster computation.
 Download from https://www.genetics.ucla.edu/software/admixture/.
 It takes plink format input files.

 ___________________________

+We run ADMIXTURE on the autosomal chromosomes (from 1 to 22) to avoid sex biased effects.

 First, prune the dataset for LD with Plink (settings which define window size, step and the r2 threshold described in the publication above).
 ```